 This page provides key information relating to the research ethics and governance arrangements in place across the University.

-It includes the new University of Aberdeen Handbook for Research Governance and provides information and direction to research staff and students on key issues in this area, including ethical review, unacceptable research conduct and training in research ethics and governance.
+It includes the University of Aberdeen Handbook for Research Governance and provides information and direction to research staff and students on key issues in this area, including ethical review, unacceptable research conduct and training in research ethics and governance.

-All stakeholders in research should be familiar with the new University Handbook for Research Governance and the information contained on this page.
+All stakeholders in research should be familiar with the University Handbook for Research Governance and the information contained on this page.

 - Research Governance Handbook